Wilzzu/SteamReplayShowHours/README.md

 # SteamReplayShowHours

-A script that shows how many hours you played this year in Steam Replay
+A script that shows your total and game-specific hours in Steam Replay

 ## How to use: